-- Course Contract: This is a list of to-dos (meetings, reflections, e-portfolio, etc) that will track effective participation in your chosen CSL placement and engagement with the class as a whole.
+- Course Contract: This is a list of assignments (e.g., meetings, reflections, e-portfolio) that will track effective participation in your CSL placement and engagement with the class material.
 You will be guaranteed 37.5/50 ('B') for simply completing all the items to a satisfactory degree.
 Missing deadlines or poor quality assessments will pull your mark here lower.
-Higher quality completions will push it up. - Discussion Development Exercise: In consultation with the instructor, each student will select one topic/reading and take responsibility for introducing it to the class during the assigned week and acting as the content expert for that author/topic. - Final Project: You may choose between a formal research paper aimed at publication/presentation, or documenting your CSL project/hosting organization.
+Higher quality completions will push it up. - Discussion Development Exercise: In consultation with the instructor, each student will select one topic/reading and take responsibility for introducing it to the class during the assigned week and acting as the content expert for that author/topic.
+The goal here is not didactic.
+Your goal is instead to prompt discussion around the central issues within the paper. - Final Project: You may choose between a formal research paper aimed at publication/presentation, or documenting your CSL project/hosting organization.
 Projects will include a proposal and in-class presentation in addition to the main project produced.